All Episodes

 He's got a thing for me.

-The insurance anybody who's successful, they've got to be cheating the system.
+The insurance, anybody who's successful, they've got to be cheating the system.

 They've got to be stealing it from somebody.

-Unnecessary tonsilectomies to get the reimbursements.
+Unnecessary tonsillectomies to get the reimbursements.

-You know, the the whole notion of reimbursements is one glaring illustration of what's wrong with this whole system.
+You know, the whole notion of reimbursements is one glaring illustration of what's wrong with this whole system.

-You know, uh, if somebody told me starting next year, Rush, your radio show, we're gonna sell advertising and uh we're gonna do this and we're gonna discuss your reimbursement schedule.
+You know, if somebody told me, starting next year, Rush, your radio show, we're going to sell advertising and we're going to do this.

-So what do you mean by reimbursements?
+What do you mean by reimbursements?

-These the advertisers pay, we give them the service.
+We give them the service.

 What reimbursement?